 Heading back to Africa will lead us to the other animal trail that the park offers – Gorilla Falls Exploration Trail.
 This is another beautiful area that leads to gorillas and many other animals.
 While this attraction doesn’t tell the story that Maharajah Jungle Trek does it is still worth seeing.
 Many times there will be animal specialists or other cast members (some native to Africa) along the trails.
 Stop and talk to them, as they are eager to share what they know.
 If you only have time for one trail then make it Maharajah Jungle Trek but they are both worth exploring.

 This leads us back to Kilimanjaro Safaris around sunset.
-Animals can be fairly active around this point and the experience at that time is much better than being completely dark.
+Animals can be fairly active around this point and the experience at that time is much better than going when it’s completely dark.

 Dinner at Satu’li Canteen

 Right around sunset and after your safari is when you should head back to Pandora.
 Watching the land transform from daytime into night is fascinating.
-I actually prefer the day lighting as the colors are really exuberant, there are some beautiful aspects to Pandora at night.
-While there it’s time to enjoy dinner at Satu’li Canteen.
+I actually prefer the day lighting as the colors are really exuberant but there are some beautiful aspects to Pandora at night.
+While there, it’s time to enjoy dinner at Satu’li Canteen.
 This is one of the best counter-service restaurants at Disney World.
-While the inside of the restaurant isn’t all that impressive, the food is great and the value is strong.
+The inside of the restaurant isn’t all that impressive but the food is great and the value is strong.
 If the weather cooperates, eating outside is a great option.

 After dinner, it’s time to explore!
 Animal Kingdom has an energy that you can feel during the day thanks in part to all of the animals and water throughout the park.
 Along with that, the colors really make for a beautiful environment and unique energy.
 That transfers into nighttime via live entertainment and beautiful settings.
 As I’ve already mentioned, Pandora is well worth seeing at night.

-The entertainment in both Africa and Discovery River is well worth seeing.
+The entertainment in both Africa and Discovery River at night are wonderful.
 Whether you enjoy dancing, singing or just sitting and watching there is something for everyone in terms of entertainment here.
 It is one of the more unique environments that the American parks have.
 My favorite form of entertainment at Animal Kingdom is the Tree of Life Awakenings.
 These are little vignettes shown via projections on the Tree of Life after the sun goes down.
 There are several different stories told.
 Find a spot to watch a few shows throughout the evening.